 Customer retention rate = [(Customers at the end of the period – new customers during this period) / Total customers at the beginning of the period] x 100

-Customer retention rate is the opposite of customer churn rate, which measures the proportion of customers abandoned by a firm over a certain period.
+The customer retention rate is the opposite of the customer churn rate, which measures the proportion of customers abandoned by a firm over a certain period.

 How to improve customer retention

-Organizations are recognizing that customer profitability continues to move over the course of a retained customer.
+Organizations recognize that customer profitability continues to move over the course of a retained customer.
 Implementing customer retention techniques is a beneficial use of corporate resources.